 You will see Pastiglie Leone sold over Italy.
 In patisseries and delis, often there is a small stand by the till with the classic flavours and the latest limited editions.

 Better stock on Pastiglie Leone during your Italian trip as they can be difficult or costly to buy abroad.
 Still, click here to see what’s available online.

 Polenta is one of Italy’s main food staples.
 With a history that goes back to at least Roman times, polenta-based dishes abound in Italy and grilled polenta slices are traditionally served as an accompaniment to meat, cheese, and fish.
 Especially in the north of the country.

 While you may have thought of polenta as bland and non-remarkable food, allow Italy and its cuisine to change your taste buds.
 Be brave and order polenta dishes (and desserts!) during your Italian trip.
 Then get some fancy polenta to take home with you.

-Alternatively, click here to buy Italian polenta from abroad.
+Alternatively, click here to easily buy Italian polenta.

 Click here for more details about Italy’s polenta: